VarunHaralalka/SQL_GPT/README.md

 ### Using your credentials

-You can use your own credentials by get the api in to the [GEMINI API DOCS](https://ai.google.dev/gemini-api/docs) setting the OPENAI_API_KEY` environment variables before running the server.
+You can use your own credentials by get the api in to the [GEMINI API DOCS](https://ai.google.dev/gemini-api/docs) setting the GEMINI_API_KEY` environment variables before running the server.
 For example, you could supply your own credentials by running the server like so:

 ```
 GEMINI_API_KEY=my_api_key